-- -31 = Class - -32 = Component - -33 = Deployment - -34 = Simple - isFramework: Defines the possible uses of a model Pattern; there are three possible values: - isFramework="true" never strip GUIDs; the Pattern is intended as a re-usable Package for any model - isFramework="optional" prompt to strip GUIDs; the Pattern is intended as a re-usable Package, but the user can choose - isFramework="false" always strip GUIDs (the default, if not stated); the Pattern could be applied multiple times within the one model

-- To allow multiple custom categories per technology, go to the <Documentation> row of the technology and add the attributes: - categoryList, which contains either a comma-separated list of custom category names, or the name of a single built-in category (such as 'Business') - categoryMappings, which contains a list of option pairs of the form 'Group Name 1=Category Name A;Group Name 2=Category Name B;" and so on; the category names must all be in 'categoryList'
+- If you have placed all your files in a subdirectory of ModelPatterns, the path includes the directory name (for example, MyTechnology\MyPattern2.xml) - You can also specify a fixed path (for example, C:\Program Files\MyTechnology\MyPattern3.xml) - icon: Contains an index to Enterprise Architect's base icons list; to show the appropriate view icon, use one of these values: - 29 = Use Case - -30 = Dvnamic - -31 = Class - -32 = Component - -33 = Deployment - -34 = Simple - isFramework: Defines the possible uses of a model Pattern; there are three possible values: - isFramework="true" never strip GUIDs; the Pattern is intended as a re-usable Package for any model - isFramework="optional" prompt to strip GUIDs; the Pattern is intended as a re-usable Package, but the user can choose - isFramework="false" always strip GUIDs (the default, if not stated); the Pattern could be applied multiple times within the one model - Regenerate the MDG Technology using the edited MTS file.
+The .rtf documentation file you created for each Template is automatically paired with the template XML file and incorporated into the technology. - To allow multiple custom categories per technology, go to the <Documentation> row of the MDG Technology file and add the attributes: - categoryList, which contains either a comma-separated list of custom category names, or the name of a single built-in category (such as 'Business') - categoryMappings, which contains a list of option pairs of the form 'Group Name 1=Category Name A;Group Name 2=Category Name B;" and so on; the category names must all be in 'categoryList'

-In the <ModelTemplates> block, each <Model> row will have an attribute groupName.
+In the <ModelTemplates> block of the MDG Technology file, each <Model> row will have an attribute groupName.
 The group name must be in categoryMappings.